 I believe it means that there are no known “critical” (whatever that means) bugs and there will definitely be no more features added.
 Can anyone point me to a good definition?

-5 comments on “What Does GA (General Availability) Mean?”
+5 Responses to “What Does GA (General Availability) Mean?”

 Leave a Reply